-I’ve seen statistics that claim that as much as 72% of all people (in the U.S.) are expecting that they will work after they retire, in one form or another.
+As many as 72% of all people (in the U.S.) are expecting that they will work after they retire, in one form or another.

 This could be driven by financial necessity, the need to feel productive or relieve boredom, or the desire to do something you’re totally passionate about.
 Hopefully, your decision to work will be part of the retirement lifestyle you choose as opposed to being forced to work.

 Do you dream of retiring early?
 If you can make just a few small changes in your day-to-day life, you can.

 Are you concerned that you won’t have enough money saved to retire at all, or that you won’t be able to enjoy the kind of retirement you would like?
 If you can make just a few small changes in your day-to-day life, you can.